50 Food Gifts from 50 States

 Georgia: Be a Peach!

-What else would you expect from the Peachtree State: Our Allstars unanimously (and enthusiastically!) voted for "anything with peaches!!!" as Jennifer from Acworth says.
-Rebekah of Lilburn concurs.
-"Homemade peach goodies are perfect gifts from this state.
-I especially like peach salsa!"
+What else would you expect from the Peachtree State: "anything with peaches!!!"
+As might be expected, peach goodies made from around the state make perfect gifts, like peach salsa.
 Georgia Peach World offers a variety of salsas, including a sweet Vidalia onion and golden peach blend.

 Hawaii: Tropical Tastes